 Taking into account all of the above considerations, a suitable floor would be one that’s durable, easy to maintain and repair, while not drastically overpriced.
 As stated, something that fits this bill is vinyl flooring.

 Vinyl flooring is popular for commercial flooring because it offers longevity.
 Vinyl can easily replicate the effects of tile or real wood while being a fraction of the price and not prone to damage.
 It’s also easy to clean, with minimal maintenance.
-If by chance it does need repairing, vinyl can be easily repairs with a bit of vinyl adhesive and there is rarely a need for renewal.
+If by chance it does need repairing, vinyl can be easily repaired with a bit of vinyl adhesive and there is rarely a need for renewal.
 Finally, taking health and safety into consideration, vinyl is one of the safest floor solutions as today it is layered with anti-slip material.

 If you’d like to discover the various commercial vinyl flooring we have on offer, please click here.

 Our other recommendation, due to its ease of maintenance and authentic looks, is laminate flooring.
 Because it’s remarkably durable, this flooring is ideal for offices with a lot of footfall and does not need the extra maintenance a solid wood flooring would need.
-While it recreates the look of solid wood, it is highly water resistant and significantly less expensive.
+While it recreates the look of solid wood, it is highly water-resistant and significantly less expensive.
 It is also simple to install and does not scratch or dent easily.

 If you’d like to browse our range of commercial laminate flooring, please click here.